dannilocruz/CloudCal-XL5-fork/README.md

 * TropiCal compatibility: accepts TropiCal raw spectra and produces `.quant` files for TropiCal to use.
 * Bugfixes & ergonomics specific to XL5 datasets.

-> This is not an official release of CloudCal.
-Please file issues here (not in the upstream repo) for XL5/TropiCal‑specific behavior.

 ---

 ## How the calibration works (brief)